symera/TexPortable/README.md

 Here you go:

 * [TeX Live](www.tug.org/texlive/) is (similar to MiKTeX) another well-known TeX distribution, but on the plus side a cross-platform one.
 * [TeXnicCenter](www.texniccenter.org/), another popular LaTeX Editor for Windows.
-Needs to be installed, but there may be an [inofficial workaround](www.latex-community.org/know-how/latex-editors/76-latex-editors-texniccenter/354-how-to-make-texniccenter-portable) to make it portable.
+No portable version though, but there may be a [inofficial workaround](www.latex-community.org/know-how/latex-editors/76-latex-editors-texniccenter/354-how-to-make-texniccenter-portable) to make it portable.

 ## Acknowledgements & Credits